Published by Lookforzebras

 Length: 4 weeks

-As an Interprofessional course, this elective will allow medical students to interact, learn, collaborate and participate in an interprofessional setting with students from other schools at UTMB.
-Students will complete assigned required readings, including the Institute of Medicine Landmark report on “To Err is Human.”
-Students will participate in weekly class lectures and discussion of various patient safety and quality topics.
-Students will attend local patient safety committee and/or joint quality improvement committee meetings.
+As an interprofessional course, this elective will not only allow medical students to interact, learn, and collaborate with students from other schools at UTMB, but also actively participate in an interprofessional setting.
+Furthermore, students will complete assigned required readings, including the Institute of Medicine Landmark report on ‘To Err is Human.’
+In addition, they will engage in weekly class lectures and discussions on various patient safety and quality topics.
+To reinforce these concepts, students will also attend local patient safety committee and/or joint quality improvement committee meetings.

 6. Medical Education Curriculum